tigerfarm/notifyweb/README.md

 ````

 --------------------------------------------------------------------------------
-### Add Firebase project Values into the Web Appication Programs
+### Web Appication Program Firebase Settings

-For sending, use the Google Firebase project server key Token: AAAA...x6r
+Sending, use the Google Firebase project server key Token: AAAA...x6r
-+ The Server key Token is the FCM Secret in a Twilio credential entry.
-+ When sending a notification, the other address value is the receiver's device app token.

-For receiving, from the same Google Firebase project, use the Web Push certificate's key pair: BBZWL...qHA
+Receiving, from the same Google Firebase project, use the Web Push certificate's key pair: BBZWL...qHA
-+ It's used in the app when requesting a device app token.
-+ Receiving also requires the Firebase sender id, which is also the project number: 69...4
+and the project number: 69...4.

 In the receiving web app's index.html file:
 ````